-For this edition of As Seen in Manchester, we caught up with a particularly interesting chap called Gus Greensmith.
-Not only is Gus a regular face here at Seen — often popping in for a pair of sunglasses — but he also happens to be one of the youngest rally drivers currently driving in the World Rally Championship.
+For this edition of As Seen in Manchester from a couple of years back, we caught up with a particularly interesting chap called Gus Greensmith.
+Not only is Gus a regular face here at Seen Opticians — often popping in for a pair of sunglasses — but he also happens to be one of the youngest rally drivers currently driving in the World Rally Championship.

 We rang him up as he prepared for the 2021 season to talk about his early days racing go-karts, how he gets in the zone and his love of swanky eyewear...

 How did you get into rally driving?
 It’s not like football where you can just go and kick a ball around a park.

 I actually started off playing football.
 I was doing trials for Manchester City, but at the same time, my dad was doing a bit of amateur racing.
 I went to go and watch him, and straight after that, I decided I wasn’t interested in football — I wanted to do something with wheels and engines.
 So I did karting for about three years, doing the British Championship, the European Championship and the World Championship, had a year spent as a sabbatical for my exams, and then I started rallying in 2014.

 The first year I did that was the British Championship, then I did the Junior World Championship, then WRC 2, and then WRC.

 That’s quite a fast rise up the ranks then.

 I think I did it pretty quickly.
 WRC drivers usually get there when they’re 25 or 26, but I did my first one when I was 23.